ikenjoku/doit-react-native/README.md

 - Clone the repository and checkout from `develop` to a new branch to start working on the assigned task.
 Ensure branch names follow the convention in the project.
 - Work on the task following the coding standards and [style guide](https://github.com/airbnb/javascript) used in the project.
-- When task has been completed, make commits and raise a pull request against `develop` branch, also ensure to follow the conventions.
+- When task has been completed, make commits and raise a pull request against `development` branch, also ensure to follow the conventions.

-If the pull request is accepted by the owners of the repository, then it is merged into the `develop` branch and closed.
+If the pull request is accepted by the owners of the repository, then it is merged into the `development` branch and closed.

 ## Deployment